JonasAtWork/jonasatwork.github.io/presentation_flow.md

 ### So why not TFVC ###

   * More difficult to integrate with TFS/Visual Studio if you aren't actually doing development in a Microsoft stack
     * Looking at you Java Developers :)
     * a platform agnostic tool may more suitable

   * It may be overkill to use the enterprise scale TFS for smaller projects
     * Provisioning RM's, Access Requests, etc...
     * Sometimes you want to get up and running quickly

   * Working Remotely
     * Much more of a problem with a CVCS.
 Remember, *EVERY* action needs to be done through the network on the server
     * Also, network/server issues do sometimes occur (even within the firewall)

-  * TFS can be cumbersome if you need rapid development, lots of changes, or the ability to test and promote features quickly
+  * TFVC can be cumbersome if you need rapid development, lots of changes, or the ability to test and promote features quickly
     * This type of development is becoming more prominent as we move to more agile practices
     * *branching* and *merging* make this type of development much easier.
 My personal experience is that *branching* and *merging* often is more trouble than its worth in TFVC :(

 ## Git ##